 Physics at Uppsala University covers the entire length scale from subatomic strings to the whole universe, with forefront research across all sub-branches of physics - from research on elementary particles and materials, the structure of the earth and its atmosphere, to space and the properties of the universe.
 The Department of Physics and Astronomy at Uppsala University is ranked No. 39 in the world according to the recent Shanghai ranking which makes it the highest ranked physics department in all of Scandinavia.

 Why this programme?

-In the Master Programme in Physics, specialising in Materials Theory, you can choose freely among many different courses for tailoring your own study programme, according to your interests and your plans for the future.
+This specialisation in Materials Theory, within the Master's Programme in Physics, lets you choose freely among many different courses for tailoring your own study programme, according to your interests and your plans for the future.
 You can prepare yourself for continuing in research (PhD education) or for a professional life in the private or public sector.
-However, among the many courses you can choose, we strongly recommend the courses in Density Functional Theory (DFT), Many Particle Physics, Condensed Matter Theory, Computational Physics and Hands-on Electronic Structure Calculations.

 The programme leads to a Master of Science (120 credits) with Physics as the main field of study.
 After one year of study it may also be possible to obtain a Master of Science (60 credits).

 Lectures will be intertwined with the seminars and advance numerical exercises.
 The examination work will be done in a research group.
 Your choice of courses will permit you to prepare for research training as well as a career outside the university during your Master's studies.